 The areas in the Königsmoor were acquired by the Stiftung Naturschutz Schleswig-Holstein (a foundation for nature conservation) and were switched from an intensive to an extensive management without the use of fertilisation.
 However, the negative impacts of the drainage resulting in the decomposition of the peat and the release of greenhouse gases – cannot be stopped in this way.
 For a complete renaturation, all ditches and drainages in the moor must be closed and flatwalls made from peat must be constructed.
 They keep the rain water, which is then stored in the peat, inside the moorland.
 In this way, the moor remains wet in the dry summer months, too.

 By obtaining MoorFutures certificates, private individuals, companies and institutions can take part in the financing for the implementation of the project.
-The carbon offset project standard MoorFutures was established in 2012 as the world’s first carbon certificates for rewetting moorland by the three moorland-rich German states of Mecklenburg-Western Pomerania, Brandenburg and Schleswig-Holstein in a partnership.
+The climate protection project standard MoorFutures was established in 2012 as the world’s first carbon certificates for rewetting moorland by the three moorland-rich German states of Mecklenburg-Western Pomerania, Brandenburg and Schleswig-Holstein in a partnership.
 The implementation of this project and the scientific monitoring of the impact on the climate is coordinated and financed by Ausgleichsagentur Schleswig-Holstein, a full subsidiary of the Stiftung Naturschutz Schleswig-Holstein.